 So, instead of your agents or customers manually digging through articles, the AI does the heavy lifting.
 It can take a question like, "how do I set up the VPN on my Mac?" and return a concise answer, complete with links to the original articles it used.

 This is the tech that powers features like the JSM virtual agent's "AI Answers," aiming to boost self-service, cut down on repetitive tickets, and help your agents find what they need faster.
-But remember, its success is completely dependent on having a well-organized and up-to-date knowledge base in Confluence.
+Its performance thrives when you have a well-organized and up-to-date knowledge base in Confluence.

 Core features of Atlassian Intelligence

-Atlassian has woven its AI into a few key areas to make finding and using information a bit easier.
+Atlassian has woven its AI into a few key areas to make finding and using information much easier.
 Here’s a look at what you can expect.

 The virtual agent and AI answers

 The main way people will interact with this AI is through the Jira Service Management virtual agent.
 This is where "AI Answers" shines.
-Instead of being stuck with rigid, pre-programmed conversation flows, the virtual agent uses AI to handle questions as they come up.
+Instead of being limited to rigid, pre-programmed conversation flows, the virtual agent uses AI to handle questions as they come up.

 When a user asks something, the agent searches the linked Confluence knowledge base, pulls together the relevant info, and gives a direct, summarized response.
 This is meant to deflect common questions right in the customer portal or within chat tools like Slack and Microsoft Teams, freeing up your support team to tackle more complex problems.